dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/summaries/readme.txt

   and want to see how large a difference (delta) your model changes has made to the output.
   This summary tool generates one delta-report inside each benchmark's outputfolder.
-  -s "delta <reference label> <reference output dir>"
-* tellme: The tellme summary tool replaces the traditional benchmarks reports.
-  It is a summary job because it reads output from several benchmark tests to make one report of them all.
-The resulting report is written to the <output dir>/tellme folder.
-  -s "tellme <this-job-label> <reference label> <reference output dir>" Planned, not implemented yet:
+  -s "delta <reference label> <reference output dir>" Planned, not implemented yet:
-* std-summaries: a summary meta-job that runs all 4 summary jobs above, so that you don't have to specify <ref-label> <reference output dir> many times in your benchmarks command.
+* std_summaries: a summary meta-job that runs all 4 summary jobs above, so that you don't have to specify <reference label> <reference output dir> many times in your benchmarks command.
-  -s "std-summaries <thisjob-label> <reference-label> <reference output dir>" or, if you'd like to exclude the heavy tellme summary job (i.e. only the 3 first jobs):
+  -s "std-summaries <this job label> <reference label> <reference output dir>" or, if you'd like to exclude the heavy tellme summary job (i.e. only the 3 last jobs):
-  -s "std-summaries <ref-label> <reference output dir>"
+  -s "std-summaries <reference label> <reference output dir>"

 How to write a new summary tool:
 Easy!